mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-explained-in-csharp-again/index.html.md

 less important to explain to a beginner.
 Nonetheless, here they are for the sake of completeness.

-**Identity law** says that that Monad constructor is a neutral operation: you can safely run it before `Bind`, and it won't change the result of the function call:
+**Left Identity law** says that that Monad constructor is a neutral operation: you can safely run it before `Bind`, and it won't change the result of the function call:

 ``` csharp